canonical/ubuntu-core-docs/docs/how-to-guides/image-creation/build-a-gadget-snap.md

 ### Requirements

-The build system must support [snap](https://snapcraft.io/docs/installing-snapd), and have both the [Snapcraft](https://snapcraft.io/docs/snapcraft-overview) build tool and the [LXD](https://canonical.com/lxd) virtualisation platform installed, all of which are provided by any Ubuntu release.
+The build system must support [snap](https://snapcraft.io/docs/installing-snapd), and have both the [Snapcraft](https://snapcraft.io/docs/snapcraft-overview) build tool and the [LXD](https://canonical.com/lxd/install) virtualisation platform installed, all of which are provided by any Ubuntu release.
+Ensure your user has been added to the `lxd` group and you've initialized LXD with `lxd init` before proceeding.
+See [Set up Snapcraft](https://documentation.ubuntu.com/snapcraft/stable/how-to/setup/set-up-snapcraft/#install-lxd) for further details.

 ### Native building